QuantumOfThought/miniProject2JeremyMcKowski/README.md

 ## Getting Started

 The program will check for a data folder, if you do not have one, it will create the folder for you to place the data in.
-(Data below)
+(The Data is below)

 ### Dependencies
 Please download the following data from github and place it in a folder called data.
-I used a kaggle dataset (below) and modified it with random geolocation data.
+I used a kaggle dataset and modified it with random geolocation data.

 * [Walmart Sales Data](https://github.com/QuantumOfThought/miniProject2JeremyMcKowski/blob/main/data/Walmart_sales.csv)